GaryDolan/ci-p1-adopt-a-dog-ireland/README.md

 ## Wireframes
 All the wireframes for the website we created using the Balsamic desktop application.
 They were also created for specific breakpoint, which I took from [W3schools](https://www.w3schools.com/css/css_rwd_mediaqueries.asp).
-Althought I did design my wireframes for these breakpoints, some were changed and some were added, as I developed the website.
+Although I did design my wireframes for these breakpoints, some were changed and some were added, as I developed the website.

 <details>